diego-escalante/LD47-ChronicCurse/README.md

 </p>

 ## [Play the game here!](https://diego-escalante.itch.io/chronic-curse)
-This game was made in 48 hours for the Ludum Dare 47 jam.
+This game was made in 48 hours for the Ludum Dare 47 jam in October 2020.
 The theme of the jam was "Stuck in a Loop."
 It was made with Unity.

 ## Links
 * [Chronic Curse on itch.io](https://diego-escalante.itch.io/chronic-curse): Play the game directly on your browser here.